-Landscape painting is probably the most versatile form of art, where every element of nature can be portrayed with perfection.
-It's the best way to represent nature and one's perception about nature.
-While nature is symbolic of God's creation of something pure and eternal, it can simultaneously form a medium for depicting the darker side of human intervention with nature.
 Landscapes are basically painted with crayons, oil paints, watercolors and acrylic paints.
 Thus, you can utilize your skills in the best possible way when you are well acquainted with these painting techniques.
-We shall explain to you the different styles of landscapes paintings, keeping these basic techniques as the main subjects.
+Here are the different styles of landscape paintings, with the basic techniques as the main subject.

 Choice of Oil Colors

-Whether you are using oil pastels, watercolors, acrylics, or oil paints, always aim towards achieving perfection.
+Whether you are using oil pastels, watercolors, acrylics or oil paints, always aim towards achieving perfection.
 All these techniques can be utilized for painting abstract landscapes as well.
-Landscape painting is something that cannot be taught to you, rather you have to be imaginative and creative to express your thoughts on the canvas in the best possible way.
+Landscape painting is something that cannot be taught, rather you have to be imaginative and creative to express your thoughts on the canvas in the best possible way.